Avoiding Difficult Conversations? Here’s What It’s Costing You

 “They won’t understand anyway.”

-But what’s often underneath that is fear: fear of rejection, fear of conflict, fear of being “too much,” or fear of losing the relationship altogether.
+But underneath those thoughts is often fear — fear of conflict, fear of being misunderstood, fear of being “too much,” or fear of losing the relationship.

-If you have an avoidant or disorganized attachment style, avoiding difficult conversations may feel like second nature.
+If you lean toward an avoidant or disorganized attachment style, steering clear of tough conversations may feel almost automatic.

 The Cost of Avoidance